alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/configuration.md

 which is always the second positional arg when invoking your application.

-Below, we walk through an example of letting you configure a user ID and pick which model to use.
+Below, we walk through an example of letting you configure a user ID and pick which modelCOnfig to use.

 ## Setup

-This guide will use Anthropic's Claude 3 Haiku and OpenAI's GPT-4o model.
+This guide will use Anthropic's Claude 3 Haiku and OpenAI's GPT-4o modelCOnfig.
 We will optionally set our API key for
 [LangSmith tracing](https://smith.langchain.com/), which will give us best-in-class observability.